Frequently Asked Questions

 [Back to the top]

-I know I'm a resident; why does your office think I'm not?
+I know I'm a Michigan resident; why does your office think I'm not?

-If you mark “yes” for residency on your application and we send you a letter telling you that you have to apply for residency, it doesn’t mean the Admissions Office thinks you’re not a resident.
+If you mark "yes" for in-state tuition on your application and we send you a letter telling you that you have to apply for it, it doesn't mean the Admissions Office thinks you're not eligible.
 All it means is that something in your record has triggered, under preset criteria, a need for you to apply.
-We understand this can be frustrating for people who have no doubt that they are residents, but the Residency Classification Guidelines are complex and comprehensive and in order to ensure that they are fairly implemented, review of additional information by the experts in the Residency Classification Office is required in many cases—perhaps because you have been employed outside the state within the last three years, or because you attended a college outside the state, or for one of many other possible reasons.
-The University’s Residency Classification Guidelines and an Application for Resident Classification can be found on the Web at http://www.umich.edu/~regoff/resreg.html, or you’re welcome to contact the Residency Classification Office with your questions, in person or by mail at 1210 LSA Building, 500 South State Street, Ann Arbor, MI 48109-1382, or by telephone at 734.764.1400.
+We understand this can be frustrating for people who have no doubt that they qualify, but the In-State Tuition Guidelines are complex and comprehensive and in order to ensure that they are fairly implemented, review of additional information by the experts in the Residency Classification Office is required in many cases—perhaps because you have been employed outside the state within the last three years, or because you attended a college outside the state, or for one of many other possible reasons.
+The guidelines and application can be found at http://www.umich.edu/~regoff/resreg.html, or you're welcome to contact the Residency Classification Office with your questions, in person or by mail at 1210 LSA Building, 500 South State Street, Ann Arbor, MI 48109-1382, or by telephone at 734.764.1400.
 The office is open from 8 a.m. to 5 p.m. weekdays.

-Be assured that your application will not be held or delayed during the residency classification process.
-While you should apply for residency as soon as you can, we do not wait for the official determination if there is any chance that you could be considered a resident; we just give you the benefit of the doubt.
+Be assured that your application will not be held or delayed during the classification process.
+While you should apply as soon as you can, we do not wait for the official determination to review your application; we just give you the benefit of the doubt.

 [Back to the top]